Anastasie Fătu: Later years

-However, his overall pedagogical work had inconclusive results: in 1900, Simionescu noted that very little had been done to address the issues raised by Fătu in his 1873 speech, and that the speaker himself was "forgotten".
+However, Fătu's overall pedagogical work had inconclusive results: in 1900, Simionescu noted that very little had been done to address the issues he had raised in his 1873 speech, and that Fătu himself was "forgotten".
 Although Fătu was known affectionately to his fellow citizens as Dr. Buruienescu ("Dr. Weeds"), his garden was left in near-complete disrepair in the months after his death.
-The Medical and Naturalist Society was also in disarray: Fătu had kept its records and funds in his private home, and his widow Ecaterina and family would not return them.
+As noted in 1976 by botanist Mandache Leocov, the project was resumed by Brândză, but again abandoned; a permanent botanical garden was only formed in 1963, and had Leocov himself as curator.
+The Medical and Naturalist Society was also in disarray: Fătu had kept its records and funds in his private home, and his widow Ecaterina and family would not renounce control over them.
 A legal dispute followed, and the Fătus were forced to relinquish control—although, reportedly, some manuscripts were never returned.
 By March 1892, Ecaterina Fătu and her two minor children had also lost ownership of the family estate in Drăgușeni, Dorohoi County, as Anastasie had died without reimbursing a credit worth 200,000 lei.